GeoScripting-WUR/PythonVector/README.md

 # PythonVector
-Learning how to process vectors easily with Python scripts
+Lesson 10 of Geo-scripting course to learn how to acquire, process and visualize vector data in Python